PBensaid-personal/quotebook/replit.md

-# WebCapture - Content Saving Application
+# Quote Collector - Content Saving Application

 ## Overview

 This is a full-stack web application that simulates a Chrome extension for capturing and organizing web content.
-It provides a comprehensive interface for saving, managing, and syncing content items with Google Sheets integration.
+Quote Collector provides a comprehensive interface for saving, managing, and syncing content items with Google Sheets integration.

 ## User Preferences